 d.
 The student in question will be given a letter, describing the suspected violation in reasonable detail, from the reporting witness.
 The letter need not be signed.

 e.
 The investigators will explain the nature of the suspected violation.

-6. Upon the completion of the investigation, the two investigators in consultation with the Chair will determine whether or not a hearing is warranted.
+7. Upon the completion of the investigation, the investigators in consultation with the chair will determine whether or not a hearing is warranted.

 a.
 If a hearing is not warranted, all records of the case that personally identify the student in question or any other student will be immediately destroyed.

 b.
-If a hearing is warranted, the student may exercise his or her right of up to seven days of preparation.
+If a hearing is warranted, the student may exercise their right of up to seven days of preparation.